The Ultimate 2026 Playbook

 Stick to the Timeline

 The biggest day-of challenge is keeping the group together and on schedule.
 Assign one person (not the groom) as the logistics lead.
-Their job is to keep everyone moving: dinner reservation at 9:30, nightclub arrival by 11:30, strip club limo pickup at 1:30, and so on.
+Their job is to keep everyone moving: dinner reservation at 9:30, nightclub arrival by 11:30, strip club guest list at 1:30, and so on.
 A group text thread is essential, but do not rely on it exclusively — physically round people up when it is time to move.
 Expect to lose 15 to 20 minutes at every transition.
 Build that buffer into your timeline.

 Hydrate and Recover Between Venues